generic-ebpf/generic-ebpf/benchmark/README.md

 one](http://www.tommyds.it/doc/benchmark).
 Please see our code at benchmark/map\_benchmark.c for more details.

-We compared Linux's native map and generic-ebpf (with ebpf-dev) map on FreeBSD for each benchmark types.
+We compared Linux's native map and generic-ebpf (with ebpf-dev) map on FreeBSD/Linux for each benchmark types.
-We measured performance for 3 map implementation and for each of them, we measured with/without KPTI(Kernel Page Table Isolation), because since Linux's bpf(2) or our ebpf\_dev calls systemcall for each map operation (update/delete/lookup), this is very systemcall-heavy workload.
-We were interested in how it affects performance.

 ### Setup

 - CPU: Intel(R) Core(TM) i7-6850K CPU @ 3.60GHz (3599.03-MHz K8-class CPU)
 - Memory: 4GB
-- OS: Linux-4.16.10 and FreeBSD-11.1-RELEASE
+- OS: Linux-4.16.10 (Ubuntu 18.04-LTS) and FreeBSD 12.0-CUREENT (revision: 334876)
 - Turn off Hyper-Threading and Turbo-Boost
 - Run benchmark on single CPU (set affinity by taskset or cpuset)
+- On FreeBSD, turn off all of the debug features of kernel
+- Turn off KPTI for both kernels

 ### Results